December 15, 2017

 The Census is a complete count of all the farms and ranches in the U.S., which aggregates data on land use and ownership, operator characteristics, production practices, income and expenditures and many other demographics.
 The Census is administered by USDA’s National Agricultural Statistics Service (NASS) and is conducted every five years.

-The information collected by NASS is vital not only for USDA, but also for food and farm advocates, legislators, and for farmers because the data collecting during the Census directly impacts decisions on critical farm programs and policies.
+The information collected by NASS is vital not only for USDA, but also for food and farm advocates, policymakers, and for farmers because the data collected during the Census directly impacts decisions on critical farm programs and policies.
 This information is also crucial for farmers and the agricultural economy because it provides a clear picture of market and production trends over time.
-Participation is especially important by organic, direct-market, urban, beginning, and socially disadvantaged farmers, all of whom have been historically undercounted in the Census.
+Participation is especially important by organic, direct-market, urban, beginning, and socially disadvantaged farmers — all of whom have been historically undercounted in the Census.

-The 2017 Census is being sent out now via postal mail and by email to all producers who signed up to participate earlier in the year (or previously filled out a Census in prior years).
-Respondents have the choice to respond via mail or email, though USDA suggests that participants use email when possible, as the online questionnaire includes several time-saving features such as automatic calculators.
-Responses are due by February 5, 2018, but NASS has extended the deadline through the Spring 2018.
+Late last year, the 2017 Census was sent via postal mail and by email to all producers who signed up to participate earlier in the year (or previously filled out a Census in prior years).
+Respondents have the choice to complete their Census via mail or online, though USDA suggests that participants use the online Census portal whenever possible, as the online questionnaire includes several time-saving features such as automatic calculators.
+Responses were originally due to NASS by February 5, 2018, but NASS has extended the deadline through the Spring 2018.